 4.2 Restrict Calls

-Allows you to restrict incoming and outgoing calls.
-If you set this feature to Outgoing Only, you can only place calls to emergency numbers and phone numbers stored in your Contacts.
+Allows you to restrict outgoing calls.
+If you set this feature to On, you can only place calls to emergency numbers and phone numbers stored in your Contacts.
+You can still receive calls in restrict mode.